qamaruddin-khichi/PowerBIProject8---IPL-2008-22-Data-Analysis/README.md

 ### About

-This repository contains the Power BI Project8 - IPL 2008-22 Data Analysis, which provides insights into the Indian Premier League (IPL) cricket matches played between 2008 and 2022.
+This project IPL 2008-22 Data Analysis, which provides insights into the Indian Premier League (IPL) cricket matches played between 2008 and 2022.

 ---